open-contracting/standard/docs/guidance/map/related_processes.md

 * If the contracting process will establish a framework agreement with a single supplier and if there are no conditions to participate in the contracting process, set `tender.procurementMethod` to 'open'.
 * If the contracting process limits the suppliers that can submit a request to participate in the framework agreement, set `tender.procurementMethod` to 'limited'.
-* Otherwise, set `tender.procurementMethod` to ‘selective’.
+* Otherwise, set `tender.procurementMethod` to 'selective'.

 ### Addition of a supplier to a framework agreement